 Whether you’re planning a trip to tour campus or coming to town for a game, we look forward to welcoming you to Tuscaloosa and The University of Alabama campus.
 Our prominent campus is nationally renowned for its beauty, immaculate upkeep, award-winning student housing and first-class academic buildings and laboratories.
 And while our University is among the best in the nation, it’s not the only great thing about Tuscaloosa, Alabama, which USA Today ranked as one of the Top 30 college towns in America.
 The Druid City features a vibrant downtown with several music venues, art galleries and some of the best restaurants in the state.
 When you visit, you’ll quickly see there’s no place quite like Tuscaloosa.

 Learn more about the University’s history through stopovers at noteworthy locations such as Malone-Hood Plaza, Autherine Lucy Hall, Manderson Landing, Denny Chimes, Bryant Museum, the Walk of Champions and Bryant-Denny Stadium.
-Other UA must-sees include our contemporary facilities, including the new Julia Tutwiler Hall, Hewson Hall and Stran-Hardin Arena.
+Other UA must-sees include our contemporary facilities, including Drummond Lyon Hall, Julia Tutwiler Hall, Hewson Hall and Stran-Hardin Arena.
 From tulips and cherry blossoms in the spring to golden leaves in the fall, a walk around campus is sure to impress.

 Top Photo Spots on Campus